MRamchuran/Radix-i-converter/README.md

-//I have already pushed my file, however I am uploading my code in this Read-Me file just in case it cannot be accessed.
+//I have already pushed my file, however I am uploading my code in this Read-Me file just in case it cannot be accessed through the "compare and pull request".

 //********************************************************************
 //*                    EEE2046 C template